wutmeownow/fits1/README.md

 ## Exercise 1 ##
 The 1 sigma width of the distribution of means is around 0.374 for 10000 'experiments'.The fits estimate the uncertainty of the mean parameter is around 0.3 to 0.4, so this seems reasonable.

+## Exercise 2 ##
+The average mean parameter for NLL minimization is closer to the expected value of 50 compared to the average mean parameter for chi2 minimization.
+Additionally, the standard deviation for the NLL distribution is smaller, indicating a lower error in the fit parameter if the NLL is minimized instead of chi2 for a low statistics experiment.